The Culture of Uganda – in rhythm and dance

 Watching the Ndere Troupe perform takes me back to my first Kampala night out, courtesy of VSO.
 The show is a fantastic introduction to Uganda.
 It’s a real celebration of Africa and everyone should see it.
 I remember sitting on the edge of my seat thinking, “I’m finally here.
 I’m in Africa!”

 The colour, the energy, the smiles and the humour, the stories… the whole experience was everything I’d imagined Africa to be and more.

 Ndere Cultural Center entrance fees

 Last published entrance fees below.
 Please check with the booking office first.
-Food, snacks and drinks are available.
+Buffet dinner, snacks and drinks are available.

 This article was originally commissioned by the Empazi Magazine, the brainchild of Ugandan creative Arnie Petit.